mashurimansur/dirosa/README.md

 ## Features

 In this project, we have an Halaqah Dirosa Management (CRUD) with localtion/coordinate point that shown in map.
-We also have coordinate entry with direct map pointing on Outlet Create and Edit form.

 ### Leaflet config

 We have a `config/leaflet.php` file in this project.
 Set default **zoom level** and **map center** coordinate here (or in `.env` file).